First of all, let`s define what is B2B food marketplace and how it works.

 You can also do this with the help of the following useful tools: SpyFu, SEMrush, SimilarWeb, and Alexa.
 They allow you to make competitor research and get insights of your target market.

-- Define what kind of products your platform is selling
+- Define what kind of products your online B2B marketplace is selling

 One of the ways to outstand your competitors is to specialize in a certain industry.
 In such a way, you will form a dedicated audience around your product.
 For example, you may specialize on selling only organic products, spices, or fruits and vegetables.